-"Description", APPFILE.EXE, [ICONFILE.EXE[, N]]
+"Description", APPFILE.EXE, [PARAMS], [ICONFILE.EXE[, N]]

-Description is the text that will appear below the program icon when displayed in the Program Manager group.

-APPFILE.EXE is the command line that starts the application.

-ICONFILE.EXE is the application file that contains the icon you want to represent the application.
+- Description is the text that will appear below the program icon when displayed in the Program Manager group. - APPFILE.EXE is the executable file that starts the application. - PARAMS is the command line parameters to run the application.
+This paramter is optional; if you omit it, Install will use a blank command line. - ICONFILE.EXE is the application file that contains the icon you want to represent the application.
 Typically, this is the executable application file, but it could be a different file.
 (You can also specify a .ICO file, created using the SDKPaint tool.)
 This parameter is optional; if you omit it,